Developer Coaching

 This allows you to understand the strengths and challenges each individual developer is facing.
 For example, are they writing small, manageable PRs—and a lot of them?
 Then you might see them picking up fewer reviews in that time period.

-Similarly, a senior dev may be reviewing a ton of reviews, and doing so in-depth and quickly—but as a result, they may have longer coding time and fewer PRs opened.
+Similarly, a senior dev may be reviewing a ton of reviews, and doing so in-depth and quickly—but as a result, they may have fewer PRs opened.
 Or, a team member might be in the middle of the pack on all of the metrics: they're a good team player helping both create new code and review their peers' PRs.

 This isn't intended as a performance measuring tool.
 After all, a team needs all three kinds of developers in most cases.
 But it can be good to validate stress points for a developer and make sure that your team is spending the time where it's most valuable for your overall goals (maybe the senior developer needs to assign some of the reviews to mid-career teammates to work on a really important piece of architectural work).
 These graphs can help facilitate those conversations.